 Who we might share personal information with

-We hold information about her clients and the therapy they receive in confidence.
-However, in some circumstances she may need to share information and liaise with other parties, as outlines below:
+We hold information about our clients and the therapy they receive in confidence.
+However, in some circumstances we may need to share information and liaise with other parties, as outlines below:

 - In cases where treatment has been instructed by a solicitor or a rehabilitation agency, relevant clinical information from therapy records will be shared with legal services as required and with your written consent.